thelimar/HashTable-Optimized/README.md

 }
 ```
 As you can see I even had to change the prototype because I needed buffer to store 4 of my integers from _m128i_, and in order not to allocate and free memory every time the hash function is called (which takes up much longer time than we win with optimization) I decided to have buffer as an argument, so the allocation will happen only once.
 So, the Profiler Report says that now program runs faster by...
-2.5 seconds which is roughly 1.07 times faster.
+2.5 seconds which is roughly **1.07 times faster**.

 ![SSEMurMurReport](https://github.com/thelimar/HashTable-Optimised/blob/main/Images/Intermediate.jpg?raw=true)

 Well, ![HonestWork](https://github.com/thelimar/HashTable-Optimised/blob/main/Images/HonestWork.jpg?raw=true)

 We are probably seeing such pitiful result as the words from dictionary are not very long and MururHash2 basically already deals with 4 letters simultaneously, so the advantage of using SSE is not that noticeable.
-Currently, I don't have any idea how to optimize MurmurHash2 any further.
-Rewriting strlen() with SSE only made the program slightly slower (by ~1 second).
-So, now we have nothing to do but move on to optimizing HashFind!
+We will come back for this function later, when we will get desperate, but for now let's move on to optimizing HashFind.

 <a name="hashfind"></a>
 ## 5. HashFind optimization